fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 ```

-When using the ExpectedOutputReceiver, remember that it is an immutable object, so you must chain all calls as chown in the sample above.
+When using the ExpectedOutputReceiver, remember that it is an immutable object, so you must chain all calls as shown in the sample above.

 <a name="anatomy-of-a-failure" />